Skip to main content

 Athletics

-A member of the Big 12 Conference, WVU competes in 18 intercollegiate varsity sports.
+A member of the Big 12 Conference since 2012, WVU competes in 18 intercollegiate varsity sports.

 Libraries

 The WVU Libraries encompass seven libraries statewide.
-Facilities in Morgantown include the Downtown Campus Library, Evansdale Library, Health Sciences Library, Law Library, and the West Virginia and Regional History Center.
-Onsite collections include over 940,000 books, 1.5 million e-books and 749 databases.
+Facilities in Morgantown include the Downtown Campus Library, Evansdale Library, Health Sciences Library, Law Library and the West Virginia and Regional History Center.
+Collections include over 942,000 books and 1.5 million e-books, and 749 databases users can access.

 Admission and Application Timeline